Uncertainty and Autarky: Cooperative Game Theory for Stable Local Energy Market Partitioning: Introduction

+Secondly, previous literature ignores the presence of \emph{coalitional externalities} in LEM formation.
+For any LEM in the distribution grids, coalition costs may not only depend on the composition of prosumers internal to it, but also how LEMs in the grid external to the given coalition are organized.
+This arises because power flow constraints result in the coupling of prosumers' energy dispatch, as well as the voltages and power flows across the distribution grid\footnote{see Section \ref{sec:coalitioncostssection} and Fig. \ref{fig:costexternalities} for a stylized example, and Appendix \ref{app:simulationslausanne} for a numerical example in a real grid}.
+This effect of cost coupling between LEM coalitions is known as \emph{coalitional externalities} \cite{thrall_nperson_1963, koczy_partition_2018}.
+Thus, a key assumption used in the previously mentioned works, that the coalition costs only depend on internal members and are independent of external prosumers, can no longer be justified.

+Under coalitional externalities, to calculate its deviation costs, a deviating coalition must also anticipate the configuration of coalitions in the remainder grid following its deviation.
+In general, the grid can have multiple coalitions interacting with each other via externalities.
+Thus, the notion of coalition stability is extended to \emph{partition stability}.
+Here, each partition may consists of multiple coalitions, and in the case of stable partitions, no group of prosumers has the incentive to deviate from its existing coalition in the partition.

-Research on partition stability in electric grids is limited.
+Research on partition stability under coalitional externalities in electric grids is limited.
 In the context of energy communities, the stable partitioning problem was used by the authors \cite{abada_unintended_2020} to study energy community formation in grids with shared infrastructure costs.
-In \cite{csercsik_efficiency_2017}, stable partitioning of transmission grids into balancing groups was studied using partition function form games \cite{thrall_nperson_1963}.
+In the work \cite{csercsik_efficiency_2017}, stable partitioning of transmission grids into balancing groups was studied using partition function form games \cite{thrall_nperson_1963}.
 However, both works neglect the presence of uncertain prosumption and the risk of network constraint violations.

-Summarizing the related work, an open question that we attempt to answer is: \emph{How can the distribution grid be partitioned into LEMs to balance the interests of the DSO and the prosumers, under uncertain prosumption and grid constraints?}